The defrocked and maligned Hotel Orange is in search of a knight, on the rebound from troubled times and more pub than its owners can manage.

 Dire premonitions gave way to several years of problems, during which the Orange found its way in the spotlight of Liquor & Gaming NSW, onto the Violent Venues list and recipient of a Strike.

-An eventual forced eviction left the ‘passive’ owners two months short on rent, light of kitchen equipment, and a damage bill costing Mick’s company $420k.
+An eventual forced eviction left the ‘passive’ owners short on rent, and facing a refurbishment bill that reportedly cost the company $420k.

 The former tenant went on to be convicted of commercial cultivation of cannabis, found to be “not a fit and proper person” by ILGA and banned from holding a licence in NSW for seven years, declaring bankruptcy and leaving the Fabar’s unable to recoup any of their losses.

 The family has since spent the past 18 months cleaning the Orange’s licence and reputation, fixing all manner of issues including with the police and regulator.
 The Strike on the pub was eventually annulled, and it was back off the Violent Venues list in the next round.